Repeating a Course

 Visitors will be permitted to attend a class at the discretion of the instructor.
 Such visits will normally be permitted for only one or two classes in a semester.

 KPU has official course outlines for every credit course taught.
 These outlines have first been approved by a KPU Curriculum Committee and then by the KPU Senate.
-They are available for inspection at all Counseling and Educational Advising offices.
+Students may request a copy of the official course outline.

 The instructor will provide each student with a written course presentation (either hard copy or electronic format), outlining the required and optional texts and materials, the evaluation scheme used, the instructor's policy on late assignments, the tentative schedule of topics, their office hours and room number and KPU's policy on plagiarism and cheating (see Policy ST2, Plagiarism and Cheating at kpu.ca/policies).